-So we have defined the same foreign key for the 2 collections "ACCOUNT_ID_OID", The important step is then to define the 2 DataNucleus extension tags (@SharedRelation annotation).
+We have defined the same foreign key for the 2 collections, named ACCOUNT\ID\0ID, The important step is then to define the 2 DataNucleus extension tags (@SharedRelation annotation).
 These define a column in the element table (the same for both relations), and the value that will be populated when a row of that collection is inserted into the element table.
 In our case, all "home" addresses will have a value of "home" inserted into this column, and all "work" addresses will have "work" inserted.
 This means we can now identify easily which element table entry represents which relation field.